Create the Blending and Distilling Object

 approxfun()

-"constant" interpolation
+"constant" interpolation.

 Value

-a data.frame
+a data.table

 Examples